jsonquerylang/jsonquery/README.md

 ## Development

+### JavaScript

-To develop, check out the repo, install dependencies once, and then use the following scripts:
+To develop, check out the JavaScript repo, install dependencies once, and then use the following scripts:

 ```text
 npm run test